16 March 2021

 We love Next.js

 At The Software House, we really like working with Next.js.
 To the point that it is one of the technologies listed in our Technology Radar in the “Common” category.
 As it says, these technologies are “our bread and butter.”
-This means that we believe in them and consider them to have great potential for the future as well and as a result, we made a big part of our technology stack.
+This means that we believe in them and consider them to have great potential for the future as well and as a result, we made them a big part of our technology stack.

-A big reason for that is the fact that Next.js is built on top of React – a frontend development library for building user interfaces, which is our first choice when it comes to web applications.
+A big reason for that is the fact that Next.js is built on top of React – a frontend development library for building interactive user interfaces, which is our first choice when it comes to web applications.

 Server side rendering & static site generation with Next.js

-Next.js became popular because it solved a problem that many web developers used to have with web applications rendered on the client side (in the browser).
+Tim Neutkens of Vercel is the lead maintaner of Next.js.
+The solution became popular because it solved a problem that many web developers used to have with web applications rendered on the client side (in the browser).
 Those Single Page Applications (SPAs) featured improved UX because they required no reloading from the user and provided additional interactivity.

 However, since the majority of the content in an app like this becomes available only after it is actually executed in the browser, web crawlers found it difficult to read the text content of such an application.
 As a result, many SPAs, however popular, remained nearly anonymous for popular search engines such as Google.

-Next.js can also help you with static site generation (SSG) – another SEO friendly way of building websites and applications.
+Next.js can also help you with incremental static regeneration (ISR) and static site generation (SSG) – another SEO friendly way of building websites and applications.
 In this case, rather than during runtime, your HTML is generated during build time.
 When the user requests a page, a pre-made static HTML page is sent to them.
 A website like this is very fast, but it’s not quite as suitable as SSR for interactive web applications that take a lot of user input, because it needs to be rebuilt every time new input is provided.
 As a result, it’s a better choice for simple applications (such as blogs) in which the content typically doesn’t change based on the user’s actions.

 By providing an easier way to use SSR and SSG, Next.js offers a range of benefits: